Welcome to Exploren Lauren!

 • Travel Destinations

-• Food Around The World
+• International Food

-• Travel Tips + Tricks
+• Travel Tips

 Exploren Lauren

-Destinations, Europe, Norway · October 9, 2023
+Europe, Norway, Travel Destinations · October 9, 2023

 When deciding where to stay and what to experience in Norway, the one thing we knew for sure was that we wanted to stay at the tiny home village: DNT NYE Skåpet.

 Experiencing the wilderness and being completely off the grid for an evening sounded very enticing to us.
+I was so excited and fascinated by adventure travel like this.

 The tiny homes are located in the southwest part of Norway.
 To get there, we drove from Oslo along the southern coast.
 Instead of going straight to the tiny homes, we chose to spend one night in the nearby city – Stavanger.